bitgato/asobi/README.md

 ```
 REDIS_HOST='redis://:password@hostname:port/0'
 ```
-For Heroku deployment, a free version of Redis Cloud Enterprise is currently used.
+For Render deployment, a Redis instance provided by Render is used.

 ## Running locally
 Clone the repository and setup the `.env` file as per the